Jayin/ETips/README.md

 ETips
 ===

-ETips is an Android App for the students of Wuyi University.
+* ETips is an Android App for the students of Wuyi University.

-If you want to known more about it.Click http://www.wandoujia.com/apps/com.meizhuo.etips.activities
+* If you want to known more about it.Click http://www.wandoujia.com/apps/com.meizhuo.etips.activities
+* For all new version of ETips, you can download in http://etipsweb.duapp.com/download/ETips.apk
+* the source code and change log (or update infomation) will compose here and http://etipsweb.duapp.com/download/index.html  (not very in time at all)

 <H1>ETips version 2.1.2 changelog</H1>